Zektzerite Value, Price, and Jewelry Information

-|Crystallography||Orthorhombic crystals generally tabular, pseudo-hexagonal, transparent to translucent.|
+|Crystallography||Orthorhombic crystals generally tabular, pseudo-hexagonal.|

 |Luster||Pearly on crystal faces, vitreous on cleavage and fracture surfaces.|

-|Cleavage||Perfect in 2 directions.|
+|Cleavage||Perfect in 2 directions|

-|Luminescence||Fluoresces light yellow in SW, inert in LW, no phosphorescence either SW or LW.|
+|Luminescence||Fluoresces light yellow or blue in SW, inert in LW, no phosphorescence either SW or LW.|

-Name: After Jack Zektzer of Seattle, Washington, who initiated the investigation of the newly discovered mineral.|
+|Etymology||After Jack Zektzer of Seattle, Washington, who initiated the investigation of the newly discovered mineral.|

 |Occurrence||Very rarely in miarolitic cavities in riebeckite granite.|